haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

 ### pointcloud
 This observation mode has the same data format as the [sensor_data mode](#sensor_data), but all sensor data from cameras are removed and instead a new key is added called `pointcloud`.
+This is specially handled and is different to specifying various textures like done in the previous section.

 - `pointcloud`:
   - `xyzw`: [N, 4], `torch.float32, np.float32`.
 Point cloud fused from all cameras in the world frame. "xyzw" is a homogeneous representation. `w=0` for infinite points (beyond the camera far), and `w=1` for the rest.